-A stadium that will have a capacity of over 50,000 currently home to a second-tier side.
+A stadium that will have a capacity of over 50,000 currently home to a top-tier side.

 Article top media content

 Stuttgart (population: 640,000) is a major industrial city ad home to two of the most famous car manufacturers in the world, Mercedes and Porsche.
 The mild climate and rich soil of the Neckar Valley mean the surrounding area produces some great wines too.

 The Stuttgart Arena was built in 1933, has been renovated and modernised several times since, and will have a capacity of over 50,000 for UEFA EURO 2024.

 Once known as the Neckarstadion, it staged games at the 1974 and 2006 FIFA World Cups and the 1988 UEFA European Championship, as well as holding two European Cup deciders – Real Madrid’s 1959 defeat of Reims and PSV Eindhoven’s 1988 win against Benfica.

 Following a refurbishment that was completed in 2011, the Stuttgart Arena is now a dedicated football stadium, although the likes of Bon Jovi, the Rolling Stones and Phil Collins have played concerts there.
 Currently operating in Germany’s top tier again, five-time national champions VfB Stuttgart are the resident home club.

 Check out some cars